-Welcome to Gaura Bhakti Ras.
-Our divine chants from India, prema bhakti yoga and mantra meditation tour, is being distributed in Asia, Europe, North, Central and South America countries.
-There will be a seven day seminar, a three day course and a one day workshop, that will be bestowed in these countries in yoga centers, universities, cultural centers and private homes.
+Welcome to Yoga of Love.
+Our divine chants from India, prema bhakti yoga and mantra meditation tour, is manifesting in Asia, Europe, North, Central and South America countries.
+There is a seven day seminar, a three day course and a one day workshop, that is bestowed in these countries in yoga centers, universities, cultural centers and private homes.

-The main focus of this tour, is to share with all the importance of discovering our real internal being.
-To offer an understanding of the importance of awaking our dormant spiritual consciousness, by the practice of mantra meditation and kirtan (divine chants in Sanskrit).
+The main focus of these teachings is to share with all the importance of discovering our real internal being.
+To offer an understanding of the importance of awaking our dormant spiritual consciousness, by the practice of mantra meditation and kirtan (divine chants in Sanskrit and Bengali).
 This is the main objective of these seminars and workshops.

 Everyone is looking for love, for happiness and for relationships.
 Nevertheless, we are searching for all these things in the wrong places.
 We are looking for these things outside of us, with imperfect people and imperfect senses.
-So the results will not be so good.
-Through this practice of mantra meditation, one will learn how to go deep within one self and will fill the lotus of the heart with pure divine love.
+So the result will not be so good.
+Through this practice of mantra meditation, one will learn how to go deep within one self and fill the lotus of the heart with pure divine love and spiritual bliss.

-This bhakti yoga meditation, is one of the most ancient forms of meditation, practiced hundreds and thousands of years ago by the mystic sages of India; and it teaches us how to fill our hearts with pure divine love.
-By this process of filling the soul with love, divine love, through mantra meditation and kirtan (reciting sacred chants in Sanskrit), one can attain the highest satisfaction that the self can ever reach, through love of divinity.
+This bhakti yoga meditation, is one of the most ancient forms of meditation, practiced hundreds and thousands of years ago by the mystic sages of India; and it teaches us how to awaken our hearts with pure divine love.
+By this process of filling the soul with divine love, through mantra meditation and kirtan (reciting sacred chants in Sanskrit), one can attain the highest satisfaction that the self can ever reach.

 The most ancient scriptures from India, the Vedic literature, explain that within all human beings, four goals are prominent, 1. desires (kama), 2. economic development (artha), 3. religiosity (dharma) and 4. moksha (liberation or salvation).
 Nevertheless, the soul cannot be fully satisfied by these four attainments.

-In this age of Kali, the prescribed spiritual process for humanity is chanting the transcendental names, forms, qualities, pastimes and songs that glorify the Supreme Being.
-Therefore, these sacred chants, this mantra singing and meditation, is considered the most powerful form of meditation in the present times.
-By constantly reciting this transcendental sound vibration, one will connect with the Infinite Being, and realize the effulgent love of God.
+In this iron age of Kali, the prescribed spiritual process for humanity is chanting the transcendental names, forms, qualities, pastimes and songs that glorify the Supreme Personality of God.
+Therefore, singing these sacred holy names, chants and mantras, is considered the most powerful form of meditation in present times.
+By constantly reciting this transcendental sound vibration, one will connect with the Infinite Being, and realize the effulgent love (prema) of God.